strawberry-graphql/strawberry/docs/guides/relay.md

 The `GlobalID` scalar is a special object that contains all the info necessary to identify and retrieve a given object that implements the `Node` interface.

+It constrains the existing `strawberry.ID!` type, which can be any string.
+Under relay, the GlobalID is composed of the type and the internal ID, encoded as a base64 string.

 It can for example be useful in a mutation, to receive and object and retrieve it in its resolver.
 For example: